_LWP_CREATE(2) NetBSD System Calls Manual _LWP_CREATE(2)

 _lwp_create() causes creation of a new light-weight process, or LWP, and

-tial execution context for the new LWP including signal mask, stack, and
+initial execution context for the new LWP including signal mask, stack,

 The following flags affect the creation of the new LWP: